ejangi/ejangi.com/content/projects/lapsing-series-report/index.md

 ---

 After deploying [Marketing Cloud]({{< ref "/projects/suqld-salesforce-marketing-cloud" >}}
 ), SU QLD wanted to report on the income generated from all the donors who had successfully started on their lapsing series campaign — a reactivation marketing journey.
-The problem was that the reporting functionality built into Salesforce, while good, is limited in how many other data types it can join together a single view.
+The problem was that the reporting functionality built into Salesforce, while good, is limited in how many other data types it can join together in a single view.

 {{< figure src="images/lapsing-series-data-diagram.png" title="Salesforce data model for connecting donations to the campaign that won them and the contacts who made each donation." >}}